 Yes.
 A second scan can be useful after legitimate revision, especially if you improved specificity, evidence, clarity, and consistency of voice.

-Interpret Results With More Confidence
+Interpret Results More Responsibly

-Run another scan in Detector Checker and use the result as a smarter starting point for human review.
+Run another scan in AI Detector Checker and use the result as a smarter starting point for human review.